Muqam says PML-N to form next govt in KP

 -

-Muqam says PML-N to form next govt in KPJanuary 09, 2017Print : Peshawar
+Muqam says PML-N to form next govt in KPJanuary 09, 2017Print : National

 PESHAWAR: Advisor to Prime Minister Amir Muqam said on Sunday the Pakistan Muslim League-Nawaz (PML-N) would form the next government in Khyber Pakhtunkhwa as the Pakistan Tehreek-e-Insaf (PTI) had failed to deliver on pledges.